Subpoena for Hospital Records in a DUI Case

 Before the subpoena can be issued, the State Attorney’s Office of the Sixth Judicial Circuit of Florida must send you a letter telling you about their intention to issue the subpoena.

-If you get notice from the State Attorney’s Office in Pinellas County that they want your medical records, contact an experienced DUI defense attorney who can explain why you should ALWAYS have an attorney object to the issuance of the subpoena.
+If you get a notice from the State Attorney’s Office in Pinellas County that they want your medical records, contact an experienced DUI defense attorney who can explain why you should ALWAYS have an attorney object to the issuance of the subpoena.

 You need an attorney to help you fight the issuance of the subpoena.
 If you win the hearing and the court prevents the prosecutor from getting your medical records, then you greatly decrease the chance that you will be charged with driving under the influence or any DUI-related offense.